- UNIFORM BY SCHOOL

 Cycling or walking to school has so many benefits for both your kids’ and your physical and mental wellbeing – getting in some fresh air and exercise will set your children up with a positive start to a day in the classroom, and you also won’t get stuck in drop-off gridlock at the school gates.

-If you’d like to take part this year, they have four different pledges to choose from:
+If you’d like to take part this year, here's a few ways you can get involved:

 · Cycle to school everyday